vincehi/pino-email-transport/README.md

 - `debug`: boolean
 - `logger`: boolean
 - `sendTo`: string | string[]
+- `flushInterval` (optional): number - Flush interval in milliseconds.
+If set, pending email tasks will be flushed periodically.
+Set to `0` or `undefined` to disable periodic flushing.
+Default: `undefined` (disabled)
+- `flushThreshold` (optional): number - Maximum number of pending email tasks before triggering an automatic flush.
+Set to `0` or `undefined` to disable threshold-based flushing.
+Default: `undefined` (disabled)

 ### Notes

 - This transport formats content with `pino-pretty` (no colors) and puts the level in the email subject.
 - It waits for all send operations to complete on close (Promise.allSettled).
+- **Memory leak prevention**: For long-running processes, use `flushInterval` and/or `flushThreshold` to prevent memory leaks by periodically flushing pending email tasks.
+Without these options, email tasks accumulate until the process exits.